MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Norway/types-of-payment-returns-files.md

 ---
     title: Types of Payment Returns Files
-    description: [!INCLUDE[navnow](../../includes/navnow_md.md)] includes two types of payment return files that can be imported:
+    description: Norwegian enhancements include two types of payment return files that can be imported.

     documentationcenter: ''
     author: SorenGP